-Mr. Narhi is the Co-Chief Investment Officer of Pender in setting Pender’s investment direction.
+Mr. Narhi is the Chief Investment Officer of Pender, responsible for setting Pender’s investment direction.
 He is the Portfolio Manager of the Pender US All Cap Equity Fund and the Pender Strategic Growth and Income Fund, and Co-Manager of the Pender Value Fund.

 Prior to joining Pender in July 2013, Mr. Narhi spent over nine years at an independent and value-oriented investment firm in Vancouver.
 As a Director and Senior Equity Analyst, Mr. Narhi contributed thought leadership and primarily US equity ideas to the company’s Model Portfolio, a concentrated equity portfolio that has outpaced North American benchmarks since its inception in 1994.

 Mr. Narhi holds a Bachelor of Commerce degree from the University of British Columbia.
 He earned his Chartered Financial Analyst (CFA) designation in 2003 and is a member of CFA Vancouver.